Battle of Haifa (1948): Battle

+Mordechai Maklef ordered the Carmeli Brigade to "kill any Arab you encounter; torch all inflammable objects and force doors open with explosives."

 Arab neighborhoods were attacked with mortars and gunfire.
 Rashid al-Haj Ibrahim, a Palestinian Arab municipal leader, described attacks as "provoking terror among the women and children, who were very influenced by the horrors of Dayr Yasin."
 He described the flight of Haifa's Arab residents thus:

 Thousands of women, children and men hurried to the port district in a state of chaos and terror without precedent in the history of the Arab nation.
 They fled their houses to the coast, barefoot and naked, to wait for their turn to travel to Lebanon.
 They left their homeland, their houses, their possessions, their money, their welfare, and their trades, to surrender their dignity and their souls.

-Historian Benny Morris asserts that the initial order to evacuate came from local Arab leadership, and that the Arab Higher Committee endorsed it "ex post facto".
-Among the evidence he cites are British and American intelligence reports, and an assessment by the British High Commissioner of Palestine.
-Possible reasons given by Morris include clearing the way for the Jordanian Arab Legion's impending entry into the war and avoiding the population being used as hostages.

-This is disputed by historian Walid Khalidi who writes that "the Zionist/Israeli claim that the exodus of Haifa's civilian population was [...] in response to specific orders to that effect from the Palestinian leadership, is entirely without foundation."
-He described "the mass exodus of Haifa's Arab population" as "the spontaneous reaction to the ruthless combination of terror and psychological warfare tactics adopted by the Haganah during the attack."

-Approximately 15,000 Arabs fled Haifa during April 21–22.
-The number of Arab casualties is unknown, with Jon Kimche estimating ~300 killed.